-Lessons learned on this deal.
+Lessons learned on this hand.
 First, when we counted our tricks, we saw we had the nine we needed.
-There is no reason not to "cut and run".
+There is no reason to not "hit and run".
 Secondly, we had to play the Clubs the right way, taking the high Clubs in dummy before coming back to hand for the A J. It's good practice to play that way.